adeziio/monki-labs/README.md

   - Monitor per-stage progress (prompt generation and video generation)
   - See job status and any error messages returned by the pipeline

-Adding screenshots

-Screenshots are helpful.
-The repository does not currently include UI screenshots, but you can add them easily:

-1. Create a folder for screenshots (recommended):
-   - web/screenshots/

-2. Save images with descriptive names, for example:
-   - web/screenshots/overview.png
-   - web/screenshots/progress.png

-3. Add them to this README by committing the images and using Markdown image links.
-The README already contains placeholder references below; when you add the files they will render in GitHub:

 ![UI overview](web/screenshots/overview.png)

 ![Job progress view](web/screenshots/progress.png)

-If you want, provide a couple of screenshots and I can add them into the repository and embed them in the README for you.
-The web UI is used to browse generated episodes and monitor job progress while the pipeline runs in an isolated child process.

 ---